-Based on the most recent PERS measurement date of June 30, 2019, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2019 is \$50,245.00, and was payable by April 1, 2020.
-Based on the PERS measurement date of June 30, 2018, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2018 was \$49,596.00, which was paid on April 1, 2019.
-Employee contributions to the Plan during the year ended December 31, 2019 were \$27,236.76.
+Based on the most recent PERS measurement date of June 30, 2021, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2021 is \$58,951.00, and is payable by April 1, 2022.
+For the prior year measurement date of June 30, 2020, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2020 was \$57,967.00, which was paid on April 1, 2021.

+Employee contributions to the Plan for the year ended December 31, 2021 were \$30,895.12.

 Defined Contribution Retirement Program - The contribution policy is set by N.J.S.A.
 43:15C-3 and requires contributions by active members and contributing employers.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007, Plan members are required to contribute 5.5% of their annual covered salary.
-In addition to the employee contributions, the Fire District contributes 3% of the employees' base salary, for each pay period, to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.
+In addition to the employee contributions, the Fire District contributes 3% of the employees' base salary, for each pay period.

-For the year ended December 31, 2019, employee contributions totaled \$1,097.48, and the Fire District's contributions were \$808.07.
+For the year ended December 31, 2021, employee contributions totaled \$7,494.70, and the Fire District's contributions were \$3,571.05.
 There were no forfeitures during the year.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension (Benefit) Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-Public Employees' Retirement System - At December 31, 2019, the Fire District's proportionate share of the PERS net pension liability was \$930,743.00.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018.
-The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2019.
+Public Employees' Retirement System

+Pension Liability - As of December 31, 2021, the Fire District's proportionate share of the PERS net pension liability was \$596,323.00.
+The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
+The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2021.
 The Fire District's proportion of the net pension liability was based on a projection of the Fire District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-For the June 30, 2019 measurement date, the Fire District's proportion was .0051654898%, which was an increase of .0001793482% from its proportion measured as of June 30, 2018.
+For the June 30, 2021 measurement date, the Fire District's proportion was .0050337446%, which was a decrease of .0002651286% from its proportion measured as of June 30, 2020.

-At December 31, 2019, the Fire District's proportionate share of the PERS pension (benefit) expense, calculated by the Plan as of the June 30, 2019 measurement date was (\$42,483.00).
+Pension (Benefit) Expense - For the year ended December 31, 2021, the Fire District's proportionate share of the PERS pension (benefit) expense, calculated by the Plan as of the June 30, 2021 measurement date, was \$146,225.00.